trevershick/trevershick.github.io/_posts/2010-06-03-prolog-is-awesome.md

 ---
 layout: post
+search: "yes"
 title: Prolog is Awesome!
-categories: [ languages, prolog ]
+categories: [ prolog ]
+tags:
+- prolog
+- languages

 ---

 So one chapter of the 7 languages in 7 weeks book was Prolog.
 Yeah, it's an